cilium/cilium/Documentation/installation/k8s-install-helm.rst

           Cilium can alternatively run in EKS using an overlay mode that gives pods non-VPC-routable IPs.
-This allows running more pods per Kubernetes worker node than the ENI limit, but means that pod connectivity to resources outside the cluster (e.g., VMs in the VPC or AWS managed services) is masqueraded (i.e., SNAT) by Cilium to use the VPC IP address of the Kubernetes worker node.
+This allows running more pods per Kubernetes worker node than the ENI limit but includes the following caveats:

+            1. Pod connectivity to resources outside the cluster (e.g., VMs in the VPC or AWS managed services) is masqueraded (i.e., SNAT) by Cilium to use the VPC IP address of the Kubernetes worker node.
+            2. The EKS API Server is unable to route packets to the overlay network.
+This implies that any `webhook <https://kubernetes.io/docs/reference/access-authn-authz/webhook/>`_ which needs to be accessed must be host networked or exposed through a service or ingress.

           To set up Cilium overlay mode, follow the steps below:

             1. Excluding the lines for ``eni.enabled=true``, ``ipam.mode=eni`` and
                ``routingMode=native`` from the helm command will configure Cilium to use